platformsh/platformsh-docs/sites/platform/src/development/local/docksal.md

 You can also customize the `.docksal/docksal.yml` file.
 Use it for a docker-compose definition for your [custom configurations](https://docs.docksal.io/stack/custom-configuration/#custom-configuration).

-### Import MySQL data from Platform.sh into Docksal
+### Import MySQL data into Docksal

-To download your data from Platform.sh and load it into your Docksal database container, run the following commands:
+To download your data from {{< vendor/name >}} and load it into your Docksal database container, run the following commands:

 ```bash
 fin platform db:dump --gzip -f /tmp/database.sql.gz